 Migraine Attack During the Holidays

 So if a migraine does strike, remember you have some resources so take a small breath and assess your needs.
 In my experience taking rescue meds at the onset of a headache can be a game changer.
-Allowing yourself dark, quiet, and rest can also be soothing.
+Allowing yourself to be in a dark, quiet room and rest can also be soothing.
 Communicate with your people and be sure they are aware of what you are going through.
-Take the time you need and don’t rush rejoining the festivities until you feel better.
+Take the time you need and don’t rush to rejoin the festivities until you feel better.
 The busy, lights, and sounds will not be the migraine patient’s friend.

 So take care of yourself and your loved ones will be so thankful when you can join wholeheartedly.
 I humbly admit there have been times I have felt the “migraine hangover” and tried to rejoin.
 It is important to listen to our bodies and keep the big picture in mind.

 There is so much joy to find in the holiday season and regardless of what else enters our world, we can not lose sight of that.
 In fact, sometimes finding the good in things may be something the migraine sufferer learns to do well because of some of the regular struggles faced throughout the year.
 So, if a migraine attack strikes, remember to tackle it as best you can.